Lewis-Stuart-11/MikeBot/README.md

 Large Language Models are used for generating content based on some input text string.
 For MikeBot, we wanted this to generate the required script, based on the type of video that the user requested.
 This script would contain a set of img prompts, audio prompts and video prompts, which we can then use to query the other models.

 Llama3 was the LLM of choice for generating the content for each video.
 This can run using the Ollama software, which can be downloaded from their website: https://ollama.com/library/llama3.
 We used the 8B parameter model, as we found that this was more than good enough for generating the script for each video.
 By following the installation instructions on the website, you should be able to get this running.
-You can check that Ollama is running by typing in the following URL: http://127.0.0.1:11434/.
+You can check that Ollama is running by entering the following URL: http://127.0.0.1:11434/.

 You can then connect to Ollama by executing the Llama3 workflow: ```llm/generate_script_using_llm.json```.